 The Company accounts for share-based compensation awards on a fair value basis.
-The estimated grant date fair value of each stock-based award is recognized in income over the requisite service period (generally the vesting period).
+The estimated grant date fair value of each stock-based award is recognized in the statement of operations over the requisite service period (generally the vesting period).
 The estimated fair value of each option is calculated using the Black-Scholes option-pricing model.

-Net Loss Per Share
+Net Income (Loss) Per Share

-Basic net loss per common share is based on the weighted average number of common shares outstanding during each year.
-Diluted net loss per common share adjusts for the dilutive effect of potential common shares outstanding.
-The Company's only potential common shares outstanding are common shares that would result from the conversion of the Series A preferred shares, stock options, warrants and shares associated with the long-term incentive compensation plans.
-Due to the net loss in the first three months ended March 31, 2022 and 2021, there was no dilutive impact from outstanding preferred shares, options, warrants or unvested shares.
-The Company calculates the dilutive effect of outstanding per share because there were no outstanding options or deferred stock awards excluded from the calculation of diluted earnings per share because there were no outstanding options or deferred stock awards as of both March 31, 2022 and 2021.
-Convertible shares and warrants totaling 32,000 and 2,353,936, respectively, would have been excluded from the calculation of diluted earnings per share because the exercise price was greater than the average market price of common stock during the period.
+Basic net income (loss) per common share is based on the weighted average number of common shares outstanding during each year.
+Diluted net income (loss) per common share adjusts for the dilutive effect of potential common shares outstanding.
+The Company's only potential additional common shares outstanding are common shares that would result from the conversion of the Series A convertible preferred shares, stock options, warrants and shares associated with the long-term incentive compensation plans, which resulted in a dilutive effect of 2,352,936 shares and 0 shares for the three and six-month periods ended June 30, 2022.
+Due to the net loss in the first three and six months ended June 30, 2021, there was no dilutive impact from outstanding preferred shares, options, warrants or unvested shares.
+The Company calculates the dilutive effect of outstanding options, warrants and unvested shares using the treasury stock method and the dilutive effect of outstanding preferred shares using the if-converted method.
+There were no options or deferred stock awards excluded from the calculation of diluted earnings per share because there were no outstanding options or deferred stock awards as of both June 30, 2022 and 2021.
+Warrants totaling 2,353,936 would have been excluded from the calculation of diluted earnings per share for the three months ended June 30, 2022 because the exercise price was greater than the average market price of common stock during the period and would have been excluded from the calculation of earnings per share for the six months ended June 30, 2022 due to the net loss.
+For the three and six months ended June, 30, 2021, there were no potentially dilutive securities.